-CZ Scorpion EVO 3 The CZ Scorpion EVO 3 is a modern submachine gun chambered in 9x19 millimetre ammunition rounds.
+CZ Scorpion EVO 3

+The CZ Scorpion EVO 3 is a modern submachine gun chambered in 9x19 millimetre ammunition rounds.
 The CZ Scorpion EVO 3 enables the adjustment of fire in fully-automatic fire, three-round bursts, and single shots.
-The CZ Scorpion EVO 3 is produced in versions for military and law enforcement and for civilian use and while it is primarily marketed to military and law enforcement customers, the semi-automatic version is popular with civilian customers in the United States.
-CZ BREN 2 The CZ BREN 2 is a multi-calibre assault rifle.
+The CZ Scorpion EVO 3 is produced in versions for military and law enforcement and for commercial use.

+CZ BREN 2

+The CZ BREN 2 is a multi-calibre assault rifle.
 The CZ BREN 2 is the successor of the CZ 805 BREN.
-The system of the CZ BREN 2 is based on a tried-and-tested gas system with a three-position adjustable regulator of the piston mechanism.
-The materials used in this firearm are fire-proof or highly flame-resistant and impact-resistant with a high resistance against mechanical damage.
-The CZ BREN 2 is primarily marketed to military and law enforcement customers.
-A modified CZ BREN 2 as a submachine gun is also produced for civilian use.
-Due to the use of different components, the civilian version cannot be modified for automatic use.
-CZ 457 The CZ 457 is the successor of the popular model CZ 455, which is being discontinued and replaced by the advanced CZ 457 model.
+The system of the CZ BREN 2 is based on a tried-and-tested gas system with a three-position adjustable regulator of the piston mechanism The CZ BREN 2 is primarily marketed to military and law enforcement customers.
+A modified CZ BREN 2 as a submachine gun is also produced for commercial use.

+Moders Sporting Rifles (MSR)

+Colt successfully sells its popular MSRs (Colt Carbine Series) into both the Law Enforcement and Commercial markets.
+Colt's M4-inspired MSRs are marketed under the Colt Carbine Series, better identifying key attributes of these rifles.

+M4

+In service since 1994 and having been used heavily by U.S. armed forces during the Global War on Terrorism, including Operation Enduring Freedom in Afghanistan and Operation Iraqi Freedom, the M4 is the primary infantry weapon and service rifle of U.S. Army and U.S. Marine Corps combat units.
+The M4 Carbine is a 5.56×45mm NATO, air-cooled, gas-operated, direct impingement, magazine-fed carbine with a 14.5 inch barrel and a telescoping stock.

+M5

+Colt has once again enhanced the AR platform with its most recent offering the M5.
+Setting a new standard in performance with fully ambidextrous functionality, enhanced accuracy, and modular rail design.

+CZ 457

+The CZ 457 is the successor of the popular model CZ 455, which is being discontinued and replaced by the advanced CZ 457 model.
 The CZ 457 is a magazine-fed bolt-action rim fire rifle.
 The CZ 457 has hammer-forged, hand-lapped steel barrels, a trigger that is adjustable for weight of pull and the capability to interchange barrels in different contours and calibres by simply removing two set screws from the receiver.

+CZ 557

-The CZ 457 Synthetic has an ambidextrous polymer stock that suits both right- and left-handed shooters.
-The CZ 457 LUX features the classic design of a European hunting rifle.
-The CZ 457 LRP is tuned to hit targets at extreme distances.
-The CZ 457 is marketed to civilian customers including, primarily, sportsmen, hunters and outdoorsmen.
-CZ 557 The CZ 557 is a universal centrefire rifle with a universal system of sights.
+The CZ 557 is a universal centrefire rifle with a universal system of sights.
 It is equipped with adjustable open sights on the barrel and a weaver rail on the receiver.
-The CZ 557 is primarily marketed to civilian customers including, primarily, sportsmen, hunters and outdoorsmen.
+The CZ 557 is primarily marketed to commercial customers including, primarily, sportsmen, hunters and outdoorsmen.

+Advanced Military Equipment / Services The Group provides through Colt a range of other advanced weapon systems and capabilities such as the Eagle Grenade Launcher, the C20 sniper rifle, the C6A1 General Purpose Machine Gun, and bespoke engineering services.

-Tactical Accessories
+7.3 Tactical Accessories